nightmode/feri/docs/advanced/custom-build-task.md

 }
 ```

 There is no reason to return the object for any further build tasks.
 Knowing there is nothing to do, we can `throw 'done'` to break out of our promise chain in a nice way.
-With less work, Feri runs faster!
+With less work to do, Feri runs faster.

 ## More Complex Tasks

 When building more complex tasks, your best friends will be [functions.objBuildInMemory](api/functions.md#functionsobjbuildinmemory), [functions.objBuildOnDisk](api/functions.md#functionsobjbuildondisk), and [functions.objBuildWithIncludes](api/functions.md#functionsobjbuildwithincludes).
-Each of these is used in various bundled [build](api/build.md) tasks so feel free to use any of built-in tasks as a starter for your own custom build task.
+Each of these is used in various bundled [build](api/build.md) tasks so feel free to use any of the built-in tasks as a template for your own custom build task.

 ## License